 How to make an almond flour pie crust

-The ingredients are mixed together and it will look a bit crumbly in the bowl.
-Make sure all of the almond flour is wet before dumping the dough into the pie pan.
-Use your fingers to press the dough as evenly as you can into the bottom and sides of the pan.
-Use a fork to prick holes into the crust and place it in the oven to bake.
+Use your fingers to press the dough as evenly into the bottom and up the sides of the pan.
+Use a fork to prick holes into the crust, then place it in the oven to bake.

-Once it's baked, simply leave it on your counter to cool.
-Doesn't it look just lovely?!
+Once baked, simply leave the crust on the counter to cool.

 How do you keep bananas from turning brown in a pie?